 Anyway, you may have other reasons to do files copy in Command Prompt.
 However, the most important thing is to figure out how to perform.

-How to Copy Files Using Command Prompt in Windows 7?
+2 Solutions to Copy Files Using Command Prompt in Windows 7

 Two methods on how to copy and paste files using CMD for different purposes will be introduced below.
 Choose the one that suits you most.